mach-composer/mach-composer-cli/docs/src/cloud/getting-started.md

 ## 3. Integrate MACH composer ☁️ in your MACH composer configuration

-!!! warning "This feature is not available yet"
+!!! tip "This feature is available since MACH composer 2.7.x"

 The last step is to integrate MACH composer ☁️ in your existing MACH composer YAML configuration.
 You can achieve this by adding the following configuration